 I am a graduate of the University of Central Missouri, with a BS in Actuarial Science and Mathematics.
 I had the wonderful opportunity of tutoring Math throughout college, as well as GED prep classes with a women's rehabilitation center for inmates wanting to obtain their GED before re-entering into society.
 I have taught students ranging in all races, classes, and ages, and find fun and interesting ways to reach each student according to their individual needs.
 There's nothing like watching the "light go on" when students grasp a new concept.
 I am currently going back to school, pursuing a Doctorate in Oriental Medicine to continue my path of aiding others in reaching an overall sense of well-being in mind, body, and spirit.

-University of Central Missouri - Bachelors, Actuarial Science & Mathematics
+Undergraduate Degree: University of Central Missouri - Bachelors, Actuarial Science & Mathematics

 What is your teaching philosophy?

 I help students apply each academic concept to a real-world problem to enhance the student's capability to not only remember the information for class homework and tests, but to also fully digest and retain the concepts for future problem solving.

 What might you do in a typical first session with a student?